phongvu009/application_protocol_tcp_server/README.md

 ## Overview

 - Extend from Echo Server and Client which only handle raw bytes.
 This implements a TCP server-client application with a custom application protocol header.
-Using an application protocol header, especially a fixed-length one, provides structure to raw byte streams.
-This header acts like a label, defining message boundaries and carrying essential metadata like content length and message type.
-This enables receivers to efficiently parse, interpret, and process messages correctly.
-It also supports protocol evolution and improves error handling compared to dealing with unstructured raw bytes.
-Ultimately, headers ensure reliable and organized communication between applications.
+In simple words, using protocol means both client and server must have argeement on the protocol.
+Client know how to construct the message and server know how to parse the message.

 ## Protocol
 Understand the Message Structure.
 The message will have 3 parts: